Shalom-P/JUDAS/README.md

 ## Overview

-This project demonstrates an AI-powered assistant that understands your music preferences and suggests songs based on your requests or conversation.
-It integrates with Spotify to seamlessly suggest and play tracks using natural language commands.
+This project demonstrates an AI-powered assistant that leverages its huge knowledge base of songs, its meaning and music and understanding of conversation to suggest the best suited tracks based on your request.
+It integrates with Spotify to seamlessly play tracks that is suggests to the user.

 ## Features